CreepyMemes/CreepyMemes/README.md

 <img src="icons/banner.webp" width="100%"/>

-<h1 align="center">Hi there👋, This is CreepyMemes</h1>
+<h1 align="center">Hi, I'm CreepyMemes.</h1>

-<h3 align="center">I'm pursuing a degree in Software and Automation Engineering while also working on a robotics hobby project featured in the banner above.</h3>
+<h3 align="center">I'm studying Software and Automation Engineering and working on a robotics project in my spare time, which you can see in the banner above.</h3>

 <p align="left">
 <a href="https://github.com/CreepyMemes"><img src="https://visitor-badge.laobi.icu/badge?page_id=CreepyMemes.CreepyMemes"/></a>